The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 If you need more hours to write, if the non-writing work is getting too much, you need your A-Team: an Author Assistant.

 Your A-Team takes on tasks that support your writing career, leaving you free to write.
 Think of them as author enablers.
+They want you to write your next story, your next book, all your WIPs.

 Whatever your needs, help is available.